Apple lifts lid on 4G iPad, keeps prices

 "As tablets are increasingly being used for personal media consumption, it is promising to see a better screen resolution.
 But will this be enough to ensure Apple's competitive lead in the marketplace?
 No."

-Verizon Wireless, a venture of Verizon Communications Inc and Vodafone Group Plc, and AT&T will host and sell 4G wireless plans to 4G iPad users.
+Verizon Wireless, a venture of Verizon Communications Inc (VZ.N) and Vodafone Group Plc (VOD.L), and AT&T will host and sell 4G wireless plans to 4G iPad users.

 Until now, buyers have been reluctant to shell out extra cash even for iPads with slower 3G connections.
 The cheaper WiFi-only model, with much more limited Web access, is by far Apple's top-selling one today.